roblaing/webgames/ricerocks/README.md

 While a video game may not look like a spreadsheet, abstractly it consists of a list of sprites (which we can think of as rows), each of which is a compound data structure whose properties or attributes can be thought of as slotting into columns.

-All the components of our game boil down to <code>[{key1:val11, key2:val12,...}, {key1:val21, key2:val22, ...}, ...]</code>, ie
+All the components of our game boil down to

+<code><pre>
+[ {keyA:valA1, keyB:valB1, keyC:valC1, ...}
+, {keyA:valA2, keyB:valB2, keyC:valC2, ...}
+, {keyA:valA3, keyB:valB3, keyC:valC3, ...}
+...
+]
+</pre></code>

-one set of square brackets containing an arbitrary number of curly brackets which in turn contain any number of key-value pairs.
+ie, one set of square brackets containing an arbitrary number of curly brackets which in turn contain any number of key-value pairs.

 Curly bracketed key-value sets are called different things in different programming languages &mdash; Python calls them dictionaries, JavaScript calls them objects, Awk calls them associative arrays, Erlang calls them maps...